swiftlang/swift/docs/SIL.rst

 SIL functions are defined at the top level with the ``sil`` keyword.
 SIL function names are introduced with the ``@`` sigil and named by an alphanumeric identifier.
-This name is usually the mangled name of a Swift function.
+This name will become the LLVM IR name for the function, and is usually the mangled name of the originating Swift declaration.
 The ``sil`` syntax declares the function's name and SIL type then defines the body of the function inside braces.
 The declared type must be a function type, which may be generic.

 The ``sil`` keyword may be optionally followed by a linkage specifier.
-By default, SIL functions are externally visible from their enclosing module.
+By default, SIL functions are externally visible from their enclosing module and given LLVM ``external`` linkage.

 - The ``internal`` specifier indicates that the function is internal to its module.
 Internal functions may be freely transformed by optimizations.
+This corresponds to LLVM's ``private`` linkage.
 - The ``clang_thunk`` specifier indicates that the function was generated as an adapter thunk to interface with a C or Objective-C declaration imported from Clang.
 These are currently generated lazily and given ``linkonce_odr``